DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-02-04-changing-course-when-there-are-upcoming-interviews-or-when-the-training-provider-is-changed.md

       src: check-answers.png
     - text: Check answers page (upcoming interviews but no change of training provider)
       src: check-answers--upcoming-interviews.png
+    - text: Check answers page (no upcoming interviews but a change of training provider)
+      src: check-answers--change-of-training-provider.png
     - text: Check answers page (upcoming interviews and a change of training provider)
       src: check-answers--upcoming-interviews-change-of-training-provider.png
 ---